GoogleCloudPlatform/spanner-migration-tool/README.md

 - Conversion to Spanner ARRAY type is currently not supported
 - MySQL types BIT and TIME are not converted correctly
 - PostgreSQL types bit, bit varying, bytea and time not converted correctly.
+### Data Types

+**PG Spanner JSONB type**
+ - Harbourbridge does not support the PG Spanner's JSONB type.
+HB will convert any source Postgres database columns of type JSON or JSONB into strings representing the JSON value.
+- As a workaround, after schema conversion, users can drop the `string` column created for the JSONB type, and manually add a new column of `jsonb` type.
+This can be on the Cloud Spanner console.